vlsidlyarevich/spring-cloud-training/README.md

 * Config server to send common configs and profile-specific configs
 * Services to create a sentence which consists of noun, article, adjective, subject, verb
 * Sentence service which calls another service for sentence parts

+### Lab 5
+* Eureka server
+* Config server to send common configs and profile-specific configs
+* Services to create a sentence which consists of noun, cold-noun (which uses the same name as noun but with another content), article, adjective, subject, verb
+* Sentence service which calls another service for sentence parts (with configured Ribbon to use both noun services)